ESAOpenSR/opensr-test/README.md

 ## Overview

 In remote sensing, Image Super-Resolution (ISR) goal is to improve the ground sampling distance.
 However, two problems are common in the literature.
-Firstly, most models are **tested on synthetic data**, raising doubts about their real-world applicability and performance.
-Secondly, traditional evaluation metrics such as PSNR, LPIPS, and SSIM are not designed for assessing ISR performance.
+First, most models are **tested on synthetic data**, raising doubts about their real-world applicability and performance.
+Second, traditional evaluation metrics such as PSNR, LPIPS, and SSIM are not designed for assessing ISR performance.
 These metrics fall short, especially in conditions involving changes in luminance or spatial misalignments - scenarios that are frequently encountered in remote sensing imagery.

-To address these challenges, 'opensr-test' provides a fresh and fair approach for ISR benchmark.
-On one front, we provide **three datasets** that were carefully crafted to minimize spatial and spectral misalignment.
-Besides, 'opensr-test' precisely assesses ISR algorithm performance across **three independent metrics groups** that measure *spectral and spatial consistency*, *the distance between the SR, HR and LR images*, and *overall correctness*.
+To address these challenges, 'opensr-test' provides a fair approach for ISR benchmark.
+We provide **three datasets** that were carefully crafted to minimize spatial and spectral misalignment.
+Besides, 'opensr-test' precisely assesses ISR algorithm performance across **three independent metrics groups** that measure *consistency*, *synthesis*, and *correctness*.

 ## How to use